Applied Behavior Analysis and Autism

 This optional course provides students with faculty and peer support in completing the project proposal in Thesis I and Thesis II.
 Faculty approval is required to register for this course.
 This course may be taken more than one time if necessary to complete data collection.

-ABA 698: Capstone in Autism Spectrum Disorders
+ABA 695: Capstone in Autism and ABA

 This course describes important procedures in behavior analysis for development of skills in individuals with autism, including appropriate leisure activities, personal care, community skills, personal safety, academics, work skills, self-advocacy, and relationships with others.
 Each set of procedures is introduced through current literature and training materials, and will use critical thinking activities to explore the implementation of these procedures for individuals with autism.
 During this class you complete your final degree project.
 This project consists of developing original materials that build into a portfolio related to a specific area in autism.